Rosuvastatin is used to lower raised cholesterol. Find out how to take it safely and possible side effects. Rosuvastatin is also called Crestor.

 - The usual dose of rosuvastatin is 20 mg once a day.
-Your doctor will usually start you on a low dose of 5 mg once daily, and increase your dose slowly, depending on your cholesterol levels.
+Your doctor will usually start you on a low dose and increase your dose slowly, depending on your cholesterol levels.

 - Always take rosuvastatin exactly as your doctor has told you.